5 Things I Learned While Interning at Creative Juice

 Getting your first taste of a real-world experience ironically requires previous real-world experience.
 That’s because there’s a monumental difference between attending school for graphic design and using graphic design skills in your career.
 Moving from being a mere student to becoming an intern at the Atlanta-based branding firm Creative Juice, makes for day-to-day that’s never dull.

 Here are the top 5 things I’ve learned while being a Juicer:

 1. Get It Done

 I’m constantly switching between creating designs, maintaining social media accounts, and working on secret juicy projects.
 Not to mention, the random assignments here and there that are thrown my way.
-This ever changing environment has created a fun challenge of getting everything done before the day ends.
-Unlike school, an agency like Creative Juice, moves much quicker.
-I do not always have have the leisure of letting things spill over into the next day.
+This ever-changing environment has created a fun challenge of getting everything done before the day ends.
+Unlike school, an agency like Creative Juice moves much quicker.
+I do not always have the leisure of letting things spill over into the next day.
 Since starting my internship at Creative Juice, I’ve learned how to prioritize my day, be more efficient with my time, and maximize productivity.

 2. Pay Attention to the Details

 The race for time is oh-so-relevant as I’m trying to create high quality, portfolio-worthy content all within a few hours.
 Focusing on the details can be very challenging when you have a lot of projects to work on, but paying attention to details is one of the things that makes Creative Juice great.
 Rushed work often has mistakes.
 If you think what you just made was perfect, take the time to make sure it actually is.
 I’ve also learned that it is always helpful to have more than one set of eyes look over a project before it goes out into the real world.

 3. Embrace Failure